davindicode/cosyne-2023-generative-models/README.md

 <details>
 <summary><b>Instructions to run locally 💻 </b></summary>

-To run the notebooks, we need to install software dependencies in Python 3.
+To run the notebooks, we need to install software dependencies in Python 3 (3.7 or higher).

-1. First, open the terminal and set up a Python 3 virtual environment
+1. First, open the terminal and create a Python 3 virtual environment

 ```
+mkdir /path_to_environment/
-python3 -m venv /path/environment
+python3 -m venv /path_to_environment/
 ```

 2. Now activate it

 ```
-. /path/environment/bin/activate
+. /path_to_environment/bin/activate
 ```

 3. Finally, install the required dependencies